masai1116/SHARE-seq-alignmentV2/README.md

 </html>

 # SHARE-seq-alignmentV2
-Pipeline for demultiplexing and aligning both ATAC and RNA data generated in SHARE-seqV2.\
+Pipeline for demultiplexing and aligning both ATAC and RNA data generated in SHARE-seq.\
 The V2 pipeline is much faster than previous version and less demanding. \
 Note: The fastq and output files are reformated and different from V1 pipeline.\
 **Author: Sai Ma. masai.zju@gmail.com**